Sometimes freelancing is a little too free.

 1. Your local library

 Every writer loves being surrounded by endless shelves of inspiration.
-Libraries make great work spaces, and often have quiet study rooms or work spaces you can reserve for free.
+Libraries make great work spaces, and often have quiet study rooms or work spaces you can reserve for free, provided there are no special library events taking place.
 Ironically, while this is a free option, it’s one we often forget about.

 Plus, the WiFi is usually speedy, and plenty of resources (and librarians) are on hand if you come across a tricky research question.